flaviens/gsoc-sim-mem/documentation.md

   <img src="https://i.imgur.com/Y7XwICc.png">
   <figcaption>Fig: Linked list representation. t: tail, pt: pre_tail, rsp: response head, rsv: reservation head.
 Arrows between extended cells represent the linked list structure (cells must not have consecutive addresses)</figcaption>
 </figure>

 #### Lengths

+Linked lists are not fully defined by the four pointer and metadata RAMs only.
+For example, if all four pointers point to the same address, it can be any of:

+- All pointers are positioned here by default: for example, a reservation has never happend yet on this linked list.
+- The cell is reserved, but the

 In addition to the pointers, lengths of sub-segments of linked lists are stored to maintain the state of each linked lists, which is not fully defined by the four pointer and metadata RAMs only: